Information Storage in the Stochastic Ising Model: Introduction

 \subsection{The Stochastic Ising Model}

-The SIM at inverse temperature $\beta>0$ is a reversible Markov chain (MC) whose stationary distribution is the Gibbs measure \cite[Chapter 15]{Perez_Mixing_Times2017}.
-At each step, the discrete-time chain picks a site uniformly at random and generates a new spin for that site according to the Gibbs measure conditioned on the rest of the system.
-Consequently, spins have a tendency to align, i.e., spins at adjacent sites favor having the same value.
-The lower the temperature, the stronger the influence of neighboring spins on one another.
+The SIM at inverse temperature $\beta$ is a reversible Markov chain (MC) whose stationary distribution is the Gibbs measure \cite[Chapter 15]{Perez_Mixing_Times2017}.
+At each step, the discrete-time chain picks a site uniformly at random and refresh its spin according to the conditional Gibbs distributions given the rest of the system.
+Consequently, spins have a tendency to align, favoring similar values at adjacent sites.
+The lower the temperature is, the stronger the interactions between neighboring spins becomes.
+The SIM was extensively studied since its introduction by Glauber in 1963 \cite{Glauber_Dynamics1963}.
+Works on the topic are diverse, varying between the study of mixing times \cite{Lubetzky_Mixing2010,Diaconis_Mixing2011} (see also \cite[Chapter 15]{Perez_Mixing_Times2017}), phase transition \cite{Ising_Model1925,Onsager_Ising1944,Brush_Ising_History1967}, metastability \cite{Capocaccia_Metastability1974,Davies_Metastability1982,Neves_Metastability1991,Cirillo_Metastability1998}, and many more.